O'Hare Runway Rotation Plan

 Fly Quiet Runway Rotation Program Restarting

-The test, which will begin at the end of April 2017, will be in place for a total of 12 weeks and was requested by members of the O'Hare Noise Compatibility Commission (ONCC) to continue studying the impacts of overnight noise in the region.
+The test, which began at the end of April 2017, will be in place for a total of 12 weeks and was requested by members of the O'Hare Noise Compatibility Commission (ONCC) to continue studying the impacts of overnight noise in the region.

 Following the completion of the first nighttime runway rotation test that was completed in December 2016, runway usage data and feedback from the FAA, air traffic controllers, airlines and ONCC communities and the public was used to refine the runway configurations that will be included in the second runway test.
 Additional information on the runway test and the 12-week schedule can be found on the Fly Quiet Test website.